shervinsahba/obsidian-icewind/DM/PREP/Prep - Azgul Solo Session.md

 - Ice Garden
 - Avoiding [[The Endurance]]
 - Avoiding Frostmourns (but rewards could be Potion of Greater Healing and Potion of Frost Giant Strength (Strength becomes 23 or +6 for 1 hour))
-- Possible encounter with two yeti
+- Possible encounter with two

 # Trials of the Frostmaiden